K4ffeMan/m7011e/project-proposal-template.md

 - Cloud native with Kubernetes deployment with monitoring and docker containerization.
 -  API Design & Communication with the help of RESTful API:s
 -  System Design & Architecture with github repository
--  Security & Ethics with Https for communications and autentication using JWT or OAuth 2.0
+-  Security & Ethics with Https for communications and autentication using OAuth 2.0

 **Advanced Feature**: **Option E** - Since we want to have a watch party where every member watches it synchronized.
 We think that "Live Data Synchronization" is a valid option.